Smacx0/pyterm/README.md

 ### Limitations
 ------
-* Change of directory in one shell will effect to other shells too.
+* Change of directory in one shell will effects the other shells too.

-## Installion
+## Installation
 You can download the zipfile by clicking  [here](https://github.com/Smac01/pyterm/archive/main.zip).

 ```